MieszkoGulinski/game-of-life/README.md

 You can use the FTP feature of Hercules to upload the code to MVS TK5.
 The code can be uploaded as a text file, and then you can use the `RX` command to run it.

-To start FTP on TK5, after the OS starts, run `/s ftpd` command in the Hercules main comsole.
-Then upload the file using FTP in ASCII mode.
+To start FTP on TK5, after the OS starts, run `/s ftpd` command in the Hercules main console.
+Then duplicate the `life.rexx` file into `life` (without extension) and upload the file using FTP in ASCII mode.
 In the Linux command-line FTP client, this is done by:

+1. To duplicate the file `life.rexx` into `life`: `cp life.rexx life`
 1. To open the FTP client: `ftp localhost 2121` (after running this command, you should be prompted for username and password)
-2. To list content of the currently active directory (or the root of the file system): `ls`
+1. To list content of the currently active directory (or the root of the file system): `ls`
-3. To enter the BREXX samples directory: `cd BREXX.V2R5M3.SAMPLES`
+1. To enter the BREXX samples directory: `cd BREXX.V2R5M3.SAMPLES`
-4. To set ASCII mode: `asci`
+1. To set ASCII mode: `asci`
-5. To upload the file with the game: `put kulki`.
+1. To upload the file with the game: `put life`.
 If the file already exists on the MVS system, this file will be overwritten.
+Uploading a file with `.rexx` extension fails.
-6. To close the FTP client: `quit`
+1. To close the FTP client: `quit`